-Saudi, Russia move closer to record oil cut deal: sources
+Saudi, Russia closing in on record oil cut deal

 The biggest one-off cut previously agreed by OPEC alone was 2.2 million bpd during the 2008 financial crisis.

+Thursday’s OPEC+ talks will be followed by a call on Friday between energy ministers from the Group of 20 (G20) major economies, hosted by Saudi Arabia.

-OPEC sources have indicated that any deal on major cuts would required the participation of the United States.
-But Washington has yet to show it is ready to commit to such a pact.
+OPEC sources have indicated that any deal on major cuts would require the participation of the United States, whose output has surged in recent years to exceed the production levels of both Saudi Arabia and Russia.

-Kremlin spokesman Dmitry Peskov said a new deal on cuts was “hardly possible” without others participating.

-Peskov was speaking before the start of a video conference at 1425 GMT between ministers from OPEC+ - which groups the Organization of the Petroleum Exporting Countries, Russia and other oil producers - as well as additional participants.
+“We are expecting other producers outside the OPEC+ club to join the measures, which might happen tomorrow during G20,” the head of Russia’s wealth fund and one of Moscow’s top oil negotiators, Kirill Dmitriev, told Reuters.

+The United States was invited to Thursday’s OPEC+ talks but it was not clear if it joined the video conference.

+OPEC+, which started its video call at 1425 GMT, said it was debating introducing cuts gradually for a period that would last at least two years - much longer than initially expected and possibly allowing the United States to join in.

-The United States was invited but it was not clear if it joined the video conference.
-Washington has previously said U.S. output was falling gradually due to lower prices, although Russia said that was not the same as making cuts.
+Washington has previously said U.S. output was falling gradually because of lower prices, although Russia has previously said that was not the same as making cuts.

-It was not clear from what levels Moscow and Riyadh were proposing to agree any cuts.
+However, it was not clear from what levels Moscow and Riyadh were proposing to agree cuts.
 Moscow had said reductions must be based on levels in the first quarter.
 Saudi Arabia has said the baseline should be from April, when its output jumped steeply.

+“We have managed to overcome differences.
+It will be a very important deal.
+It will allow the oil market to start on a path to recovery,” said Dmitriev, who last month was the first official to propose a deal involving members other than OPEC+.

-Goldman Sachs and UBS both said that even major cuts suggested the build up to Thursday’s talks would not be enough and predicted oil prices could fall to $20 per barrel or less.
+Goldman Sachs and UBS both said even major cuts might not be enough.
 “Ultimately, the size of the demand shock is simply too large for a coordinated supply cut,” Goldman said in a note.

 In the United States, gasoline demand tumbled 48% to 5.1 million bpd in a three-week period to April 3.